tbal999/map2struct/readme.md

-# generic mapStringInterface decoder for extracting of data for CSV output
+# generic mapStringInterface tool for extracting of data for CSV output

 I'm not licensing this as it's such a tiny library - feel free to clone/fork/whatever